makersden/homepage/src/posts/jamstack.md

 Yep.
 If you ask me, Frontend is the new king (with some help from serverless offerings).

 If you really want, you can still use your own hosted backends too.
 Just because part of your app ecosystem is JAMStacked and serverless doesn't exclude custom backends if that's the path of least resistance for you.
-If static files doesn’t fit for a portion of your frontend app, you can opt not to have that specific part of your app/site pre-generated as static files (Gatsby has you covered).
+If static files don't fit for a portion of your frontend app, you can opt not to have that specific part of your app/site pre-generated as static files (Gatsby has you covered).

 <div class="quote2">
 If you ask me, Frontend is the new king.